kguralpdx/leaflet-challenge/README.md

 Welcome to the United States Geological Survey, or USGS for short!
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.

-With earthquake data from the USGS, create a map using *Leaflet* and plot all of the earthqukes based on longitude and latitude.
-The size of the markers, or circles, should reflect the magnitude of the earthquake and the color should reflect the earthquake's depth; the bigger the circle, the bigger the earthquake and the darker the color, the deeper the earthquake. *Level 2* then takes that map and data and adds tectonic plates to illustrate the relationship between the tectonic plates and seismic activity.
+With earthquake data from the USGS, create a map using *Leaflet* and plot all of the earthquakes based on longitude and latitude.
+The size of the markers, or circles, should reflect the magnitude of the earthquake and the color should reflect the earthquake's depth; the bigger the circle, the bigger the earthquake, and the darker the color, the deeper the earthquake. *Level 2* then takes that map and data and adds tectonic plates to illustrate the relationship between the tectonic plates and seismic activity.
 A second set of data was pulled in along with the original dataset.
 Two more base maps were added with the option to pick any one of the three.
 The two datasets are separated out into overlays that can be turned on and off.

 ### Files and Folders